This post was updated on September 4, 2019 to reflect current information.

 You’ll find year-round family fun at Lemos Farm, but during the fall, things get a little spookier.
 The Choo-Choo Train turns into a spooky Ghost Train and the bravest among you can enter the Scare Zone.
 Here, you’ll find two haunted houses, one for young children and the other for brave kids of all ages.
 Learn more about Lemos Farm and the Scare Zone Haunted House here.

 Haunted House of Moss Beach has been terrifying visitors for more than 20 years.
-They’re on a hiatus for 2018, but are expected to return for their 21st year of operation in 2019.
 The thrilling experience takes about five minutes to navigate and only two people are allowed in together.
 Along the way, you’ll traverse a tightly wound maze of terrors and each twist leads to a new, starkly different scene.
 Get ready to encounter your biggest fears in Moss Beach!
 Admission is free, but donations are accepted.

 Dead Time Dreams doesn’t just place you in a chilling scene, it puts you in the heart of the action.
 Buy tickets to this San Jose attraction and you’ll get the opportunity to enter two haunted houses, be surrounded by monsters, run from demons and, hopefully, make it out alive.

 The Winchester Mystery House is notoriously one of South Bay’s most haunted buildings.
 For Halloween, they take the thrills up a notch with the Hallowe’en Candlelight Tour, an exploration of the legendary 160-room Victorian mansion noted for its paranormal activity.
-For just 26 nights during the 2018 Halloween season, you can explore the maze of hauntings and historic grandeur by candlelight.
-Brand new for 2018, they’re debuting The 13th Door, a journey through 13 Doors whose purpose and secrets the Winchester widow took to her grave.
+For just 26 nights during the 2019 Halloween season, you can explore the maze of hauntings and historic grandeur by candlelight.

 The haunting story of Rebel Yell begins back in 1957 when the evil Doctor Von Braun purchased the abandoned Rebel Hill Funeral Home and moved there with his wife and two children.
 Now, you have the opportunity to enter the home yourself.
 For free admission and just a requested donation of $5, Rebel Yell is a small production attraction you won’t soon forget.